 Just like you get giddy in the experience of sharing these little people with your husband, I cannot wait for the joy of sharing kids with my besties and being able to do what they’ve always done for me.

 I love that we still have the same conversations.
 We talk about boys, we giggle over sex stories, we bitch about work, and we catch up on the latest gossip.
-There’s also just some happens to be sprinkles of baby stuff and they are always happy to hear it.
+There also just so happens to be sprinkles of baby stuff and they are always happy to hear it.

 It probably reflects in the mum friends I do have too, who are all very much the same as me – as they say, your vibe attracts your tribe.